CorporateFounder/unitedStates_final/charterEng/HOW_LAWS_ARE_CHOSEN.md

 1. The strategic plan package should be called STRATEGIC_PLAN
 2. All plans that have been approved are sorted from highest to lowest by the number of votes, received from the Board of Directors.
-3. After Sorting, only one PLAN with the highest number of votes received from the Board of Directors is selected.
+3. After Sorting, only one PLAN with the most votes received from shares is selected.

 ````
 //the plan is approved by everyone